tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

-When you drop a nonmook enemy to 0 hp, or drop the last mook in a mob, cast one of your unexpended daily or recharge spells at a level two levels lower than you (so a 5th or 6th level druid would cast a 3rd level spell; a 7th or 8th level wizard would cast a 5th level spell; and so on).
-Casting the lower-level spell doesn’t expend the daily or recharge spell.
+When you drop a nonmook enemy to 0 hp, or drop the last mook in a mob, cast one of your unexpended full recovery or recharge spells at a level two levels lower than you (so a 5th or 6th level druid would cast a 3rd level spell; a 7th or 8th level wizard would cast a 5th level spell; and so on).
+Casting the lower-level spell doesn’t expend the full recovery or recharge spell.

 **Quirk:** Celebrates harvests (of all kinds).